OPEnSLab-OSU/FeatherFault/README.md

 ```
 After which the device hard faults, causing it to wait in an infinite loop until it is reset.

 This behavior is extremely difficult to troubleshoot: as the developer, all we know is that the device failed between `Start!` and `Done`.
-Using more print statements, we could eventually narrow down the cause to `unsafe_function`---this process is time consuming, unreliable, and downright annoying.
+Using more print statements, we could eventually narrow down the cause to `unsafe_function`—this process is time consuming, unreliable, and downright annoying.
 Instead, let's try the same code with FeatherFault activated:
 ```C++
 void setup() {
     // Wait for serial to connect to the serial monitor